Get Legal and Tax Updates for France?

 3. 2025 Salary Requirements

 One thing that trips up many applicants is the exact salary threshold, which changes every year.
 For 2025, the EU Blue Card requires a minimum gross annual salary of €53,836.50 – a big increase from previous years.
-This reflects France's commitment to attracting professionals who can contribute significantly to the economic area.
+This reflects France's commitment to attracting professionals who can contribute significantly to the European Economic Area.

 For the Talent Passport, requirements vary by category.
 Highly qualified employees must earn at least 1.5 times the average gross annual salary, while those working for innovative companies need to meet a threshold of around €35,500.